 - unweigh the handle to drop the blade in the water

-- Maintain the same hand/handle heights throughout the recovery.
+- Maintain the same hand/handle heights throughout the recovery by simply feeling the weight of the handle as you carry it forward.

 - Relax the shoulders and keep the back straight.